 A common question that most potential drone pilots have is about the price, which makes sense, we need to know the drone prices so we can budget for our new flying machines.
 While it is important to learn how much drones cost, it’s just as important to understand that the best drone for you may cost less than you think.

 Let’s explore what you get for your money, this is the reality of drone prices today.
-Exploring the market in early 2021.
+Exploring the market in mid 2021.

 How much should drones cost?

 As you explore a drone purchase, please first ask yourself what you need out of your flying machine.
 Don’t assume that a higher price tag makes for a better drone, I mean, it usually does, but only within a specific drone type.
 That is my goal for today, to ensure you buy the right drone type for your needs.

 First time pilots and practice drones – Under $100

 To start things off, we always recommend you buy a very low-cost drone.
 It does not matter what your long-term drone goals are, we think everyone should fly a $20 – $30 toy aircraft as their first drone.
 Learn how things work, get a feel for how the controls operate, and get your first few crashes under your belt with minimal financial loss.

 Your second drone and beginner racing drones – Under $250

 If you’d like to progress your general piloting skills, or start to get into the sport of drone racing, we recommend a drone in the $100 – $250 price bracket.
 For the racers, these will be capable racing drones, just not as fast, feature packed, nor reliable as the more expensive racing drones.
 For the general pilot, you’ll get your first taste of GPS enabled flight, and step up to a camera for fpv flights.

 Entry-level camera drones and full racing drones – Under $500